Meet Our Counselors & Group Facilitators

 Tamera’s approaches to counseling include motivational interviewing, person-centered, cognitive behavioral and solution focused modalities.
 She understands that therapy should be an authentic experience, and the clients need to be heard, valued, and understood is primary.
 Her goal is to empower and promote positive pathways to growth and well-being.
 Her work experience as a clinical therapist, substance abuse counselor and a counselor in a residential facility provides her with exceptional insight and wholesome perspectives that benefits her counseling clients.
 She understands that there are many reasons that individual seek treatment.

-Samantha Cole, MS, LLPC is a limited licensed clinical therapist.
+Samantha Cole, MS, LPC is an in demand clinical therapist.
 Her objective is to assist clients with the concerns that bring them into treatment.
 She works with children, teens, and adults who exhibit defiance, anxiety, depression, poor concentration, stress, anger, moodiness and other concerns.

 Her approach to counseling is primarily cognitive behavioral therapy approaches.
 As well, she also utilizes person-centered and choice theory approaches.
 Her past work experience includes serving as a Treatment Specialist at a nearby juvenile detention center and working as a Psychiatric Care Specialist at an area hospital in-patient treatment program.
 She successfully completed her practicum and internship training at a counseling center in Oakland County, MI.

-Ciara Crandon-Marsh is master’s level counseling intern at our clinic.
-Currently, she is a Mental Health Counseling graduate school student at Hodges University.
-During her practicum and internship, she endeavors to help individuals overcome their presenting concerns.
+Ciara Crandon-Marsh is Limited Licensed Professional Counselor at our clinic.
+In May 2024, she was promoted to Coordinator, Communication/Marketing and Clinical Supervisor.
+She earned a Master’s degree in Mental Health Counseling from Hodges University.
+Ciara endeavors to help individuals overcome their presenting concerns.
 For as long as she can remember, it has been important for her to help others, and to make a difference in their lives.

-Brenda Georges is a master’s level intern with our clinic.
-She currently is enrolled in the Master’s in Counseling, Clinical Mental Health program at Liberty University.
+Brenda Georges is a Limited Licensed Professional Counselor.
+She graduated from the Master’s in Counseling, Clinical Mental Health program at Liberty University.
 Her academic training also includes earning a Bachelor’s in Accounting (University of Bridgeport), a Master’s in Special Education (Grand Canyon University) and an Education Specialist certification in School Leadership (Columbus State University).

 Brenda has 18 years of classroom teaching experience with K- 12 students.
 Of the 18 years, 12 were as a middle school math and science teacher.
-For the last six years, she has been a Behavior Specialist and Social Emotional Learning Interventionist in Georgia and Michigan school districts.
+For the last several years, she has been a Behavior Specialist and Social Emotional Learning Interventionist in Georgia and Michigan school districts.
 The duties sharpened her ability to help children and adults address mental health symptoms that hinder their personal, career, academic, and relationship growth.
-During her placement, she will provide cognitive behavior therapy and other approaches to children, teens, and adults.
+She utilizes cognitive behavior therapy and other approaches to help children, teens, and adults.

 Prior to moving to Michigan, Brenda lived in Atlanta, Georgia for 24 years.
 She was born and raised by her Caribbean parents in New York City, New York (the Bronx).